AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 If you decide to bring your vehicle along on your deployment, the company’s international insurance policies allow you to transfer your liability coverage and personal injury coverage abroad.

-USAA is also one of our picks for the best pay-per-mile auto insurance.
-With usage-based insurance (UBI), the less you drive, the more you’ll save.
-Not only is this especially helpful for military personnel who may be deployed away from their vehicles or who don’t use their personal cars often, but UBI also makes pay-as-you-go pricing possible, which can be an advantage with the military’s monthly payment schedule.
+USAA is also one of our picks for the best pay-per-mile auto insurance thanks to its SafePilot Miles program.
+With this program, the less you drive, the more you’ll save.
+This is especially helpful for military personnel who may be deployed away from their vehicles or who don’t use their personal cars often.
+UBI also makes pay-as-you-go pricing possible, which can be an advantage with the military’s monthly payment schedule.

 Car-Buying Tools and Discounts

-Think of it as a convenient one-stop shop for financing and insuring a car, one that can save you some serious money.
-USAA’s car loans include interest rates of 5.29 percent (for 2022 or newer models) or 5.54 percent (for 2016 to 2021 models).
-However, if you enroll in automatic payments, you’ll get a 0.25 percent discount on your APR for both new and used car loans.
+Think of it as a convenient one-stop shop for financing and insuring a car.
+If you enroll in automatic payments, you’ll also get a 0.25 percent discount on your APR for both new and used car loans.

 What We Like Most: